abn-illia-lebid/abn-meetup/README.md

 In our example from above, we would have to test only HappyFlow, since login page till SuccessScreen.

 It will prove that connection between all the parties is estabilished.

-## Functional and E2E level

-You can use same tools and write same tests for functional and e2e level.
-The only difference is what you test.

 ## QA time